In a statement issued Tuesday evening, the World Boxing Council confirmed the removal of Erislandy Lara from their ratings.

 This is the first time that a boxer has resigned from the Program.

-The WBC has revolutionized the sport by making it more humane and safe for all participants, with the implementation of multiple rules and procedures, specifically aimed at improving safety.
+The WBC has revolutionized the sport by making it more humane and safe for all participants and implementing multiple rules and procedures to improve safety.

-The Clean Boxing Program was established in 2016, after many years of preparation and planning.
-It stands out, for specifically pursuing, as absolute paramount, the protection, safety and well-being of all boxers.
+The Clean Boxing Program was established in 2016 after many years of preparation and planning.
+It stands out for pursuing, as absolutely paramount, the protection, safety, and well-being of all boxers.

 The WBC has an agreement with VADA, which is the voluntary anti-doping association in charge of administering the Clean Boxing Program.
-VADA coordinates the collection of samples, the chain of custody and the analysis in laboratories.
-The WBC is in charge of the results.
+VADA coordinates the collection of samples, the chain of custody, and the laboratory analysis.
+The WBC is in order of the results.

-The WBC regrets the decision of Erislandy Lara and wishes him success in his future plans.
+The WBC regrets the decision of Erislandy Lara and wishes him success in his plans.